Updated on July 14, 2021

 Elevation Change: 98 feet (30 m)

-Trail Description: It’s short, but a little bit steep hike.
+Trail Description: It’s a short, but a little bit steep hike.
 This paved trail ends at a rock alcove with dripping springs, which looks amazing.

 Shuttle Stop: 9